Htertuliano/Tasks/README.md

 # tasksApp
-a simple to do list applicatoin
+a simple to do list application